supertree-toolkit/stk/doc/tutorial.rst

 `Mesquite <http://mesquiteproject.org/mesquite/mesquite.html>`_ or
 similar software.
 .. note:: Avoid non-standard characters in taxa names.
 Your names *must* not contain commas,
-    parantheses, asterisks, hyphens, or percentage signs (except for polyphyletic taxa - see later).
+    parantheses, colons, asterisks, hyphens, or percentage signs (percentage signs are allowed for polyphyletic taxa - see later).

 .. note:: Quoted taxa should be done with single quotes only ('), not double or "smart
           quotes"